ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Adaptive Release Control Protocol

 so that the initial projected release time \(S_0 + D\) coincides with its recovery time \(A_0\).

 To prevent drift during idle periods, if no recoveries occur for longer than a timeout \(T_{\mathrm{idle}}\), the controller re-anchors the offset when activity resumes by setting

-for the first object \(n\) recovered after the idle gap.
-This reinitialization restores alignment between sender timestamps and the receiver’s clock after a prolonged pause.
-The controller does not reinitialize for any object that is recovered within \(T_{\mathrm{idle}}\) of its predecessor.
+for the first block \(n\) recovered after the idle gap.
+This reinitialization restores alignment between LT3 sender timestamps and the receiver’s clock after a prolonged pause.
+The controller does not reinitialize for any block that is recovered within \(T_{\mathrm{idle}}\) of its predecessor.